Annual survey also suggests improvements

 OUM students provided the University with a great deal of insight into their personal obligations and potential stressors.
 The conclusion is that they need more support, and their families need more support.
 Both are under a lot of pressure during a time when everyone is stretched so thin.
 In extreme cases over the years, divorces and illness have resulted from the stress of attending medical school.

 There are no magic solutions, but there are likely several things that the school may be able to do to support the students and their families.
-Dr. Mari Brodersen, an OUM psychiatry professor and an adviser to students, reviewed the data and made several recommendations:
+Dr. Mari Brodersen, an OUM psychiatry professor and an advisor to students, reviewed the data and made several recommendations:

 - Orientation should include spouses/significant family members.
 This could accomplish three things: 1) If spouses sit in on some of the student orientation sessions, they may have a clearer picture of what medical school Is all about, 2) there could be an orientation specifically for spouses/family members, and 3) spouses/family members can meet each other.